hannahcomiskey/mcmsupply/README.md

 /vignettes/paper_vignettes.
 Below is a brief introduction.

 # JAGS
-You need JAGS to run these models. to install JAGs please follow the below link: https://mcmc-jags.sourceforge.io/
+You need JAGS to run these models. to install JAGs please follow the link: https://mcmc-jags.sourceforge.io/

 # Folders